megaport/terraform-provider-megaport/docs/guides/example_mcr_and_csp_vxcs.md

 ---

 # MCR and CSP VXC's
-This will provision an MCR (Megaport Cloud Router) connected to AWS, Azure and GCP using Megaport VXC's (Virtual Cross Connects).
+This will provision a MCR (Megaport Cloud Router) connected to AWS, Azure and GCP using Megaport VXC's (Virtual Cross Connects).

 ```
 terraform {